Ahmeed-Sayed/INKuisitor-Machine-Learning-Model/README.md

 ## Offline Signature Verification Web Application System (Computer Systems Engineering Graduation Project 2021)

-Offline Signature Verification model using deep learning methods to authinticate identity by  distinguishing between signatures.
+Offline Signature Verification model using deep learning methods to authenticate identity by  distinguishing between signatures.

-The model have been created using One Shot Learning technique and a Siamese neural netowrk.
-One of the goals that we had in our minds before desigining the model was to not make the model language or regional exclusive.
+The model has been created using the One Shot Learning technique and a Siamese neural network.
+One of the goals that we had in our minds before designing the model was not to make the model language or regional exclusive.
 So, several datasets including multiple languages were used to train the model.

 1) Data Acquisition